crwhitesides/bootstrap-asset-pipeline/README.md

 - [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/bootstrap-asset-pipeline' title='Bootstrap Asset Pipeline'>Bootstrap Asset Pipeline</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/bootstrap-asset-pipeline'>Bootstrap and the Asset Pipeline</a> on Learn.co and start learning to code for free.</p>